beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+APPKEY?

-+APPKEY:"Get or set the application key"
++APPKEY:Get or set the application key
 OK

 AT+APPKEY=?